 We are committed to conducting extensive engagement on our plans with local residents, the widerpublic, patients, and our staff to ensure that everyone has the opportunity to provide their feedback.

 We ran two online Patient Engagement workshops in January and February 2025 to explore some of those plans in detail and support us to make sure the designs meet the needs of our patients.
+We will update this page with future engagement opportunities when they are planned.

 The Royal Marsden NHS Foundation Trust has an exciting vision for the future of its Chelsea hospital, with plans to expand and improve its world-leading research, treatment and care.